Best Practice Guide To Employee Onboarding

 Apr 12, 2022

-After months of advertising and interviewing, you have finally appointed that rock-star employee you have been searching for.
+After months of advertising and interviewing, you have finally appointed that rock-star employee you’ve been searching for.
 Congratulations!
-However, if you want to develop a long and fruitful relationship with top talent, you need effective employee onboarding.
+However, if you want to develop a long and fruitful relationship with top talent, you need to implement an effective employee onboarding process.

-Onboarding ensures your new employee feels part of the business and reaches their optimal performance level as quickly as possible.
-Plus, it’s your opportunity to create a solid first employee experience, leading to long-term worker engagement and retention.
+Onboarding ensures your new hire feels part of the business and reaches their optimal performance level as quickly as possible.
+Plus, it’s your opportunity to create a solid first employee experience, which directly impacts long-term engagement, job satisfaction, and retention rates.

-Let’s be clear; there’s a lot at stake.
-Get employee onboarding wrong, and you could find yourself spending valuable time and resources on replacing an employee that leaves prematurely.
-According to career specialists Zippia, workers who experience great onboarding are 69 percent more likely to stay for three years.
+Let’s be clear: there’s a lot at stake.
+Get employee onboarding wrong, and you risk losing your new hire before they’ve even settled in.
+According to career specialists Zippia, workers who experience a great onboarding process are 69 percent more likely to stay with a company for three years.
 How you handle those first few days and months is crucial.

 What Is Employee Onboarding?